-DMS 100 - Essentials of Sonography & Ethics
+DMS100 Essentials of Sonography & Patient Care

 This course is designed to provide an overview of diagnostic medical sonography and the role of the sonographer in the health care delivery system.
 Principles, practices, and policies of the health care organizations will be examined and discussed in addition to the professional responsibilities of the sonographer.
 Ergonomic principles of the sonographic profession to minimize and/or prevent work-related musculoskeletal disorders (WRMSD) will be discussed.
 Basic patient care and comfort principles, practices and policies will be discussed to include the Patient's Bill of Rights, Standard Precautions and Health Insurance Portability and Accountability Act (HIPAA).
-The student will be required to complete heart code CPR certification.45 contact hours Prerequisite: None
+The student will be required to complete heart code CPR certification.

-DMS 105 - Ultrasound Physics & Instrumentation
+DMS105 Ultrasound Physics & Instrumentation

 The student will learn the basic concepts of ultrasound physics, frequency, velocity, sound attenuation in tissue, power and intensity, image formation, focal zones, transducer selection, image optimization, harmonics, spectral and color Doppler principles.
 Students will learn how they are applied to basic ultrasound instrumentation controls, digital signal and image processing, image quality and Doppler flow analysis.
 Concepts of acoustic artifacts will be introduced.
 The ALARA principle, biological effects, and safety will be stressed.
-The student will learn to perform measurements, pre and post processing enhancement, documentation and recording capabilities. picture archiving, digital imaging and communication in medicine.
-The student will be introduced to

-3D/4D imaging and emerging technologies.
+The student will learn to perform measurements, pre and post processing enhancement, documentation and recording capabilities, picture archiving, digital imaging and communication in medicine.
+The student will be introduced to 3D/4D imaging and emerging technologies.
 The student will apply and manipulate these principles on ultrasound instruments in the scanning lab.
-45 contact hours.

 Prerequisite: PHY120, PHY120L

-DMS 105L - Ultrasound Physics & Instrumentation LAB
+DMS105L Ultrasound Physics & Instrumentation LAB

 Correlated laboratory and scanning exercises using modern Diagnostic Medical ultrasound instrumentation.
-30 contact hours.